django-rdf-tools/coop-tag/README.rst

 So we have a nice styled autocomplete widget and some templatetags to use taggit.
 Tag slugs are unicode-friendly.
 That means accented letters are valid URI characters (like they should be !)
-So you can have differents slugs for differents tags : "élèves" / "élevés".
+So you can have differents slugs for differents tags.

 Installation and dependencies::
     $ pip install git+git://github.com/quinode/django-templatetag-sugar.git